lawsonarichard/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+Responsive is fluid and adpats to the size of the screen being used.
+Adaptive uses specfic layouts for varying screens.

 2. Describe what it means to be mobile first vs desktop first.

+Designing the website from the mobile view first then sizing up to desktop.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+It makes 1rem = 10px

 4. How would you describe preprocessing to someone new to CSS?

+It allows you to do less work by allowing you to use certain shortcuts.
+When it works....

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+The ability to use less lines of coding.
+Nesting is brillant as is varibles and mixins.
+When the compiler does not work it can be a pain.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.